chrisdev/django-pandas/README.rst

 **Parameters**

     - qs: The Django QuerySet.
-    - fields: The model field names to use in creating the frame.
+    - fieldnames: The model field names to use in creating the frame.
               You can span a relationship in the usual Django way by using  double underscores to specify a related field in another model